-Any information available for the general public (lays) needs to comply with the general advertising restrictions (see above answers to section 6).
+Any information available for the general public (lays) needs to comply with the general advertising restrictions (see answers to section 6 above).
 Most companies provide restricted access to information on medicinal products to healthcare professionals on their website, as the information and advertisement to the general public (lays) is strictly limited with regard to content and appearance (see question 6.1).
+Please also refer to question 7.1 above.

-However, according to ECJ's decision C-316/09 (MSD Sharp & Dohme v Merckle), the dissemination of information on medicinal products available on prescription only on (generally accessible, i.e. including for lays) websites of a pharmaceutical undertaking is permitted if the dissemination:
+According to ECJ's decision C-316/09 (MSD Sharp & Dohme v Merckle), the dissemination of information on prescription-only medicinal products on (generally accessible, i.e. including for lays) websites of a pharmaceutical undertaking is permitted if the dissemination:

-consists solely in the faithful reproduction of the packaging of the medicinal product, and in the literal and complete reproduction of the package leaflet or the SPC, as approved by the competent authorities; and is accessible on the website only to someone who seeks to obtain it.
+- consists solely in the faithful reproduction of the packaging of the medicinal product, and in the literal and complete reproduction of the package leaflet or the SPC, as approved by the competent authorities; and - is accessible on the website only to someone who seeks to obtain it.

-On the other hand, any information on such websites relating to a medicinal product which has been selected or rewritten by the pharmaceutical undertaking, which can be explained only by an advertising purpose, is prohibited.
+Therefore, any information on such websites relating to a (prescription-only) medicinal product which has been selected or rewritten by the pharmaceutical undertaking, which can be explained only by an advertising purpose, is prohibited.